 There are other specialised types of lawyer who may carry out regulated legal work but who are unlikely to be involved in family law.
 This includes licensed conveyancers, trade mark attorneys, patent attorneys, notaries and law costs draftsmen.

 McKenzie Friends can provide support to individuals in court proceedings, as well as help with note taking and giving advice.
 However, they are not permitted to speak in court.
 McKenzie Friends are not controlled or subject to mandatory regulation.
 They do not have to carry insurance or obtain any legal qualifications.

 A paralegal is normally someone who works in a law firm but is not working as a regulated lawyer.
 They may be working to gain experience while they obtain their professional qualifications.
 A paralegal may also be referred to as a legal advisor or legal assistant.
-They cannot carry out reserved activities.Get Expert Advice You can contact us for confidential family law advice or to arrange a meeting at our office in central Milton Keynes.
+They cannot carry out reserved activities.Get Expert Advice You can contact us for confidential family law advice.
 We offer free, no obligation, telephone consultations for qualifying individuals.
-If you would like to book an initial phone consultation at no cost, please complete our online questionnaire.
-Copyright 2013-2019 Rainscourt Law LLP.
+If you would like to book an initial phone consultation at no cost, please contact us today.
+Copyright 2013-2022 Rainscourt Law LLP.
 All rights reserved.